 Fringe Benefits and religious practitioners – new ATO examples

 The ATO has recently added some new examples on its website to help explain the requirements for exempt fringe benefits provided to religious practitioners.
-These examples are in addition to the examples provided in Taxation Ruling 2019/3.

 Additional guidance from the ATO on cryptocurrency